 How to Restore ‘Run as Different User’ in Windows 11

-You can restore the ‘Run as different user’ option in Windows 11 to launch applications with alternative login credentials.
+Restoring the ‘Run as different user’ option in Windows 11 lets you open programs with another account’s login details.

 You can restore the ‘Run as different user’ option in Windows 11 via Settings > System > For developers, toggling ‘Show option to run as different user in Start’ to On.
 Alternatively, use the Registry Editor, navigating to 🗝️HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Windows\Explorer and creating a DWORD value named ShowRunasDifferentuserinStart set to 1.